Storyblok Raises $80M Series C - Read News

 Check out our article on Optimizing your eCommerce conversions and Site Performance for an overview of the prime conversions and site performance expectations to apply to your eCommerce site.

-Section titled Designing for the five types of eCommerce customers Designing for the five types of eCommerce customers
+Designing for the five types of eCommerce customers

 According to a research user experience study by Nielsen Norman, there are five types of eCommerce customers - when designing and mapping out the customer journey to better understand the stages that a customer goes through.
 Knowing each buyer persona’s different motivations and habits will help your brand and designers to improve the overall site usability curated to different types of customers.
 The five types of eCommerce customers are: